Sabrinas Organizing

 Declutter is always first!

 Before we begin, please declutter your clothing in the closet.
-Start to empty the space and see what you have.
-Some closets may be deep and may have some hidden items in the back that needs decluttering.
+Start by emptying the space and seeing what you have.
+Some closets may be deep and have hidden items in the back that need decluttering.
 Ask yourself these questions when decluttering your closet from our other post.

 How to Group Hanging Items?

-Having many hanging areas in a closet and very few shelves is common.
+Having many hanging areas in a closet and very few shelves (Affiliate Link) is common.
 If this is the same in your closet, below are some ways to create extra space in your hanging areas.
-I added hanging organizers to help you know what is available.
+I added hanging organizers (Affiliate Link) to help you know what is available.

 Start by determining your like items.
 Then, group the hanging items by those types.
 If you have one or two of a particular type, you can add them to another broader group.
 Keeping the hanging 'likes' together will make it easier to find your favorite kind of clothing.